Nano spray dryer: Spray head

-One of the three new technologies that makes "nano" spray drying possible is the spray head.
+The spray head is one of the three new technologies that make "nano" spray drying possible.

 A piezoelectric system precisely vibrates a fine mesh.
 Vibration produces fine droplets with a narrow size distribution.

 Heating system

 In the field of "nano" spray drying a new heating system is used to provide the drying gas to produce the particles.
 The gas flow in the system is laminar and not turbulent as in common spray drying.
 The advantage of a laminar flow is that the particles fall straight down from the spray head and do not stick to the glass wall.

 The laminar flow is produced by pressing the air through a porous metal foam.

 Electrostatic particle collector

 To collect the very fine particles a new technology is used in the field of "nano" spray drying.
 The reason is that common cyclone technology depends on the particle mass; particles smaller than 2 μm can't be separated and instead exit the system along with the exhaust gas.

 The electrostatic particle collector charges the dry particles' surface and deflects them with an electrical field.
 To produce the electrical field, a high voltage (16 kV) is applied to a round collector tube.
 The electrical field builds up between the inner wall of the collector tube and the tips of a grounded star electrode.
 To have a low level of energy in the system the current is very low.

 After getting deflected the particles stay at the inner wall of the particle collector tube and are completely uncharged.
 This separation method works fine for all kinds of materials.

 The efficiency of the electrostatic particle collector is very high: 99% of all particles that enter the system are collected.